 Alarm bells blared in Nikki’s head.
 Her admiration of the Adonis instantly turned to distrust.
 When people looked too good to be true like he did, they were.

 After all, she projected an angelic look—in spades—and she was a pirate.
 Her golden blond hair framed a round face with big wide-set baby blue eyes and rosebud lips that could be pouty.
-She stood average height and her slim figure had just enough curves that she’d never be mistaken for a boy.
+She stood less than average height and her slim figure had just enough curves that she’d never be mistaken for a boy.
 The aura of innocence she projected—little did strangers know—automatically gave her a pass in nearly any situation.

 With her diminutive stature and girlish, innocent face, people normally assumed she was closer to fifteen than to her actual twenty-five years.
 And they never, ever guessed her larcenous intentions.
 Men and women alike fell over each other to coddle her like a little sister.